gnanet/upc-maintenance-monitor/README.md

 # UPC Maintenance Monitor

+# NOT WORKING because UPC removed the HTML table, only a PDF can be downloaded

+## Please wait until i can finish the pdf-parser.

 ## About

 UPC Maintenance Monitor is an open source monitoring tool for scheduled maintenances of the hungarian cable provider UPC.
 It monitors the maintenance schedule webpage and emails you when a maintenance is scheduled for the town/city you provided.